 BEST FOR: The history buff

 Renowned is the heart-rendering moment that Wilhelm, the German Crown Prince, sent an opera singer to the front lines and brought WW1 to a standstill on 25th December 1914.
 The singing sparked an unofficial truce on all sides of the war.
-Ripe for fictionalisation, the moment inspired the French film Joyeux Noël.
-This sentimental film follows the lives of six soldiers on various sides of the war through a religious and ideological lens.
+Ripe for fictionalisation, the moment inspired Joyeux Noël.
+This sentimental French film follows the lives of six soldiers on various sides of the war through a religious and ideological lens.
 Nominated for best Foreign Language Film at the Academy Awards, the film points to the inhumanity of war.

 Alles ist Liebe (All is Love)